Keyware-Digital/NDU-Reloaded/README.md

 * Artyom Belinski - _rumoured_ brother of Nikolai Belinski.
 * John Johnson - a resourceful, tenacious soldier handpicked by Theodore Jones to join Enigma Squad.
 * Siegfried Steiner - a grizzled, unhinged Wehrmacht veteran.
-* Theodore Jones - leader of Enigma, a newly formed squad tasked with investigating a mysterious bunker on an abandoned airfield in Poland.
+* Theodore Jones - leader of Enigma Squad, a newly formed squad tasked with investigating a mysterious bunker on an abandoned airfield in Poland.

 # General Changes / Gameplay Changes
 The core Zombies gameplay loop has been refined and expanded with numerous features backported from DLC 1 and beyond, as well as later Black Ops titles. _(see each section for more details)._